dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

-- during and after segregation, social isolation created massive, but hard-to-see setbacks for the african american community. this strongly limited social mobility because african americans forged a disproportionately small amount of strong connections with influential people with social/financial capital.
+- during and after segregation, social isolation created massive, but hard-to-see setbacks for the african american community. this strongly limited social mobility because african americans were denied the opportunity to forge more than a disproportionately small amount of strong connections with influential people with social/financial capital.
   - this is especially hard to see if you don't experience it.
   - the exact consequences of this are difficult to see or prove, but it means opportunities for advancement and economic well being